NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 3. Fill out a DoSportsEasy application by going to the below link, and selecting "Rock Climbing"
    <https://web.northeastern.edu/clubsports/register/>
+4. Pay the 15$ tryout fee (includes a day pass) on the due's portal at https://commerce.cashnet.com/SFCSA.
+Navigate to Club Sports -> Club sports - COED -> Rock Climbing Fundraising -> enter $15.00 and pay.
+You will get an email receipt to show at tryouts
-4. Show up to Renaissance Garage 1 hour BEFORE the listed start time (so if you're going to a 7pm tryout, show up at Renaissance at 6pm) with your $10 cash tryout fee in hand!
+5. Show up to Renaissance Garage 1 hour BEFORE the listed start time (so if you're going to a 7pm tryout, show up at Renaissance at 6pm) with your $15 already paid on the due's portal!

 Questions?
 Reach out to us via email at northeasternclimbing@gmail.com.